michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

     Languages generally don't have words for exactly the same things.
 Languages are not just different *codes* for the same stuff, they are different ways of *understanding* stuff.
-That's why Russian has two words for different kinds of the colour ‘blue’ and Czech has one word for both ‘security’ and ‘safety’.
+That's why Russian has two words for different kinds of ‘blue’ and Czech has one word for both ‘security’ and ‘safety’.
   </details>

 - Every expression in English, however vague and out-of-context, always has exactly one translation in every other language.